Options Trading

 Bottom Line

 There are benefits to options trading rather than underlying assets, such as downside protection and leveraged profits, but drawbacks include the upfront premium payment need.
 Therefore, choosing a broker should be the first step in trading options.
 So choose your broker carefully if you want to step into the options market.
-You can start with a highly regulated broker, ETFinance.
+You can start with a highly regulated broker, TradeEU.

 Options provide investors with various techniques for profiting from underlying trading securities.
 Several methods use multiple combinations of options, underlying assets, and other derivatives.
 Purchasing calls, buying puts, selling covered calls, and buying protective puts are basic tactics for novices.